The Coronavirus is Like the Weather; Everybody Talks About It.

 Face Masks and Washing of Hands, Are They Effective?

-When lockdowns eventually go away, other precautions can still be self-imposed.
+When lockdowns eventually go away, other precautions can still be voluntary.
 The wearing face masks and frequent washing of hands are two worthy of consideration post lockdown.

 The WHO and CDC did not initially recommend the wearing face masks for COVID-19.
 Face masks do not entirely filter out the virus, and most covers don't fit flush to the face, which allows the virus to enter through the cracks.

 The frequent washing of hands is an effective means of preventing the spread of the and virus.
 The recommendation is to wash hands often, especially before touching the mouth, nose, or eyes.
-This simple task significantly decreases the likelihood of being infected and leads us to the next question.
+This simple task significantly decreases the likelihood of being infected.

 High mortality rates and pandemic status for any virus are critical factors that can trigger global lockdowns.
 COVID-19 is a pandemic with a mortality rate initially thought to be 4.5%.
 Antibody testing followed, revealing unknown cases to be much higher than previously thought, lowering mortality rate estimates.